alexdlilly/DS-5100-Project-Repo/README.md

 &ensp;&ensp;**new weight** : The new value of the face weight.

     Die.roll(num_rolls):
 Rolls the die num_rolls times.
-Stores results of each roll in .results as a dataframe.
+Stores results of each roll in Die.results as a dataframe.

 __Parameters__: